hpssjellis/maker100-leaders-robotics/PAC.md

 What it actually does matters more than the logistics: it prepares leaders for a world that won't stop changing, it prepares engineers for hands-on technology before they ever hit the math of university, and it prepares makers to understand the power of the tools running the modern world, instead of just consuming them.

-We put together a proposal for how a school's Parent Advisory Committee can pilot this for about $2,000 inside a course that already exists: https://github.com/hpssjellis/maker100-leaders-robotics/blob/main/PAC.md
+We put together a proposal for how a school's Parent Advisory Committee can pilot this for about $2,000 USD inside a course that already exists: https://github.com/hpssjellis/maker100-leaders-robotics/blob/main/PAC.md

 If you're a parent, educator, or admin thinking about how to actually stretch your most driven STEM students, I'd love your thoughts.